TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.3-vrealize-operations/_index.md

 ![User Deletion events](4.5.2-fig-8.png)

 The query that produces the above chart is the following.
-To some extend, it's actually human-readable!
+To some extent, it's actually human-readable!

 ![Deletion filter](4.5.2-fig-9.png)